chryswoods/siremol.org/analytics/README.md

 Note that this data is only available since the (private) release of Sire 2015.0, and only widely used in the public releases of Sire since 2016.1 (i.e. after April 2016).

+Thank you for letting us collect this information.
+It does not identify who you are, does not have any impact on your use of Sire, but does provide us with extremely valuable and useful information that allows us to justify continued time and investment in the development of this code.